 Figure 2: The correlation of self-organization on social networks (Q0=0.8) across varying social distances for all three inductive pathways on their own.
 The cognitive pathway has a mDOI=2, while the behavioral and emotional contagion pathways have a mDOI=3, showing that the model is able to replicate the empirical findings of three degrees of influence.

-Results

 We examined the interactions between homophily and induction to understand the causal mechanisms contributing to the clustering of loneliness in social networks.
 Following the framework proposed by [@cacioppoAloneCrowdStructure2009], we assessed different configurations to investigate the reproducibility of the three degrees of influence observed empirically.
 We tested the maximum distance at which agents remained positively correlated or self-organized based on their social energy (i.e., the maximum degree of influence) across varying levels of initial homophily.
 Next, we analyzed the temporal dynamics of energy within subpopulations to quantify the differences among the inductive pathways and identify the pathway with the greatest influence on the system.
 This comprehensive approach provides insights into the underlying mechanisms shaping loneliness clustering in social networks.

+Results

 Degree of influence

 We assessed whether we could replicate the empirical finding of 3 degrees of influence.
 Figure 4 depicts the Pearson correlations over distance for each inductive pathway, normalized on the first degree of separation (i.e., distance = 1).
 This illustrates that the model can replicate between two (i.e., the cognitive pathway) or three degrees of influence on a highly homophilic network (Q0=0.8).